 Exclusion and isolation 'Sadness because someone has no friends' Emotional detachment Lack of company and friends Can mean different things to different people State of mind - you can be alone in a crowd Impact of past experiences Lack of self-esteem Struggling Illness makes worse Connections - lack of - social media 'Two friends can be like two eyes' - side by side but not seeing How people relate Meaningfulness Lack of belonging Is admitting loneliness a problem - feeling judged and exposed if you do?
 Impact of physical health - relationship between mental and physical health If only society was friendly and non- judgmental 'Suffer in silence' and 'it's none of your business' Do we depend on others to make us feel lonely (or not)?
-Get to the point where Impact of different • Agreed the following definition: the world is against you locations - for example London can be unfriendly but also accepting of difference the lack of meaningful relation onships, Loneliness is caused by Lack of confidence Lack of self-esteem Lack of opportunity CultureReligionStigma PovertyHomelessnessSocial mobility Lack of purpose - in work, volunteering, education - or role in family or relationship (e.g. partner, parent, child, etc.)
+Get to the point where the world is against you Impact of different locations - for example London can be unfriendly but also accepting of difference Agreed the following definition: Loneliness is the emotional reaction to the lack of meaningful relationships, belonging and connection to community Loneliness is caused by Lack of confidence Lack of self-esteem Lack of opportunity CultureReligionStigma PovertyHomelessnessSocial mobility Lack of purpose - in work, volunteering, education - or role in family or relationship (e.g. partner, parent, child, etc.)